red-axe/am-editor/README.md

 # am-editor

 <p align="center">
-	A rich text editor that supports collaborative editing, you can freely use React, Vue and other front-end common libraries to extend and define plug-ins.
+	A rich text editor that supports collaborative editing, you can freely use React, Vue and other front-end common libraries to extend and define plugins.
 </p>

 <p align="center">